TOEFL Lecture 2 (Listen and Read)

 Cell phones have become a trend.

-Here's a third difference between fads and trends:
+Here's the third difference between fads and trends:

 how well industries accept them.